Estuary

 Solution

-• Flexible platform adoption: Adopted a versatile platform supporting various protocols and environments.
+• Flexible platform adoption: a versatile platform supporting many protocols and environments.

-• Enhanced data visibility: Provided insights into system data flows for event-driven microservices design.
+• Enhanced data visibility: insight into data flows for event-driven microservices design.

 Benefits

-• Improved customer experience: Streamlined processes via real-time data promote a superior shopping experience.
+• Improved customer experience: real-time data powers a smoother shopping experience.

-• Strategic brand differentiation: Insights from event-driven microservices helped tailor brand positioning as per customer expectations.
+• Strategic differentiation: event-driven insights tailor brand positioning.

 Citi Commercial